crossfield/streak-android-sdk/README.md

   To use it, you must have an `app id` provided by PrePlay.
 If you don't have one, please get in touch with us at contact@preplaysports.com

   The main goal of this repository is to simplify your life with the integration of a PrePlay Streak game.
-  So, to make it easy, this SDK contains an Android Activity used to host a WebView pointing to your game.
+  So, to make it easy, this SDK contains an Android Activity used to host a WebView pointing to the streak game.
   If you want, you can use your own implementation, it's not mandotory to use this one.

   We also support deeplinking to open your app directly to a specific page of the game.